-The college conducts annual first experience and learner voice surveys, which seek views on teaching and learning quality, student experience, assessment and feedback, learner support, learner voice and other key quality indicators.
+The Ceollege conducts annual first experience and learner voice surveys, which seek views on teaching and learning quality, student experience, assessment and feedback, learner support, learner voice and other key quality indicators.
+Outcomes of our 2021/2022 surveys indicate that 86% of further education learners were satisfied with their learning experience at college.